awsdocs/amazon-transcribe-developer-guide/doc_source/how-it-works.md

 To transcribe streaming audio to text, Amazon Transcribe provides one operation:
 + [StartStreamTranscription](API_streaming_StartStreamTranscription.md) – Starts a bi\-directional HTTP/2 stream where audio is streamed to Amazon Transcribe and the transcription results are streamed to your application\.

 You can also start a WebSocket protocol stream to send audio the Amazon Transcribe\.
-For more information, see [Using Amazon Transcribe Streaming With WebSockets](websocket.md)\.
+For more information, see [Using Amazon Transcribe Streaming with WebSockets](websocket.md)\.

 You can use Amazon Transcribe to create and manage custom vocabularies for your solution\.
 A custom vocabulary gives Amazon Transcribe more information about how to process speech in an audio clip\.
 + [CreateVocabulary](API_CreateVocabulary.md) – Creates a custom vocabulary that you can use in your transcription jobs\.